What is a Canary

 - Disinfect the cage at least thrice a year.

 - Canaries love to bathe, so provide a shallow pan with water no deeper than the size of the bird, and it will do the rest itself.
 Take the pan away once it is done, and clean up the water it has splashed around.

 - Clip the wings of your canary regularly.

-In the wild, canaries feed on seeds of figs, grasses, weed, as well as small insects.
+In the wild, canaries feed on seeds of figs, grasses, weeds, as well as small insects.
 In captivity, you can give it a good-quality seed mix every day.
-You may also choose pellets, but they are not particularly liked by canaries.
-Fruits and leafy vegetables can also be offered daily; oranges, canned corn, green peppers, cooked broccoli, raw dandelions, peaches, pears, cucumbers, strawberries are all healthy and safe choices.
+You may also choose pellets, but canaries do not particularly like them.
+Fruits and leafy vegetables can also be offered daily; oranges, canned corn, green peppers, cooked broccoli, raw dandelions, peaches, pears, cucumbers, and strawberries are healthy and safe choices.

-Can canaries eat bread: It can be given from time to time, but not regularly, as eating too much bread will make the bird fat.
+Can canaries eat bread: It can be given occasionally, but not regularly, as eating too much bread will make the bird fat.

-As mentioned, canaries are usually timid, and it will take a lot of patience on the owner’s part to get it trained.
+As mentioned, canaries are usually timid, and it will take a lot of patience for the owner to get them trained.
 Training from a young age is more likely to yield desired results so make sure you are getting as young a canary as possible.
 When you need to handle it, do so by placing your palm on the back of your bird and wrapping the index finger and the thumb on either side of its head.

 The cost depends on the type of canary being bought, ranging from USD 99 up to 250.

 - Male canaries are the ones that sing the most, starting singing at around 4-6 weeks of age.
 Females sing too, but nowhere near as often as the males do.

 - Before the year 1986, coal miners used to take canaries into the mines with them, and any toxic gas, like methane or carbon monoxide, would kill the bird, thus alerting the miners to evacuate the area immediately.
 This is where the adage ‘canary in a coal mine’ comes from.